 Defining “the end” by capturing your thoughts in writing enhances your capacity to achieve your goals.
 It’s been proven scientifically that writing goals, works.

 3. Be Nimble

 The “Jack Be Nimble” nursery rhyme demonstrates the value of speed and the importance of project management (didn’t see that one coming, did you?) in achieving your goals.

 Nimble means “able to move quickly, easily and lightly.”
 Now, take a look at the image of Jack jumping over the candle.

 Let’s view the candle as the desire to learn a foreign language.
 Taking action quickly and moving forward to achieve your written goals will accelerate your progress.
 Doubtless, you will face challenges along the way (that candle is hot, of course).
-So you have to have a plan covering how often you will study and factoring in how you will overcome challenges.
-And write down the prize for all of your efforts—be sure to document that in the plan.
+So, you have to have a plan covering how often you will study and factoring in how you will overcome challenges.
+Write down the prize for all of your efforts—be sure to document that in the plan.